30 fun couples’ activities to do in London in autumn

 Golden Union, 38 Poland Street, Soho / Rock and Sole Plaice, 45-49 Endell Street

-24. Huddle inside London’s oldest wine bar — best London couples activities
+24. Huddle inside London’s oldest wine bar — fun things to do in London couples

 Among the newer shops and sights between London Embankment and Charing Cross tube stations is one special London bar.
 Gordon’s Wine Bar has been a long-time favorite for Londoners and it’s not just for the drinks.